openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Discovery Endpoint

 This is an HTTPS endpoint offered by the Wallet.
-The Discovery Request MUST be sent as a HTTPS GET request or an HTTP redirect to the Discovery Endpoint URL defined in (#wallet-metadata)
+The Discovery Request MUST be sent as an HTTPS GET request or an HTTP redirect to the Discovery Endpoint URL defined in (#wallet-metadata).

 The HTTPS URL contains a single URI query parameter `discovery` where the value is the JSON object as defined above.